pocomane/brewed-in-the-apocalypse/bita-tasty.md

 Principles are fundamental truths that serve as the foundation for all the systems in the game.
-Here they are expressed as actions: do this thing to obtain this effect, do this other thing to create this feeling, etc. They are meant to be __practical tools__ the World uses to achieve the goals set by the game's __Agenda__.
+Here they are expressed as actions: do this thing to obtain this effect, do this other thing to create this feeling, etc. They are meant to be __practical tools__ the Scenarist uses to achieve the goals set by the game's __Agenda__.

 ## Drape the Rules in Fiction